ahmedfgad/GeneticAlgorithmPython/docs/source/README_pygad_ReadTheDocs.rst

 calculating the fitness value and it changes from one problem to another.

-On ``15 April 2020``, a new argument named ``fitness_func`` is added to PyGAD 1.0.17 that allows the user to specify a custom function to be used as a fitness function.
-This function must be a maximization function so that a solution with a high fitness value returned is selected compared to a solution with a low value.
-Doing that allows the user to freely use PyGAD to solve any problem by passing the appropriate fitness function.
-It is very important to understand the problem well for creating this function.
+PyGAD has a parameter called ``fitness_func`` that allows the user to specify a custom function/method to use when calculating the fitness.
+This function/method must be a maximization function/method so that a solution with a high fitness value returned is selected compared to a solution with a low value.
+Doing that allows the user to freely use PyGAD to solve any problem by passing the appropriate fitness function/method.
+It is very important to understand the problem well for creating it.

 Let's discuss an example: